alexandersteinhauer/pong-web/prd.md

 4. When creating a room, the user is given a code he can share with his friends.
 5. When joining a room, he needs to input a code that was previously created by someone else.
 6. When a global multiplayer room is joined by two players, the game starts after 5 seconds.
-7. A pong game finishes when one player reaches a score of 7.

 ## Non-functional Requirements